-engages in bee-keeping, crab farming, excursions and tourism.
-According to United Nations Enviroment Programme (UNEP), mangrove helps in mitigating climate change by locking away large quantities of carbon emitted in the atmosphere.
+engages in beekeeping, crab farming, excursions and tourism.
+According to United Nations Environment Programme (UNEP), mangroves help in mitigating climate change by locking away large quantities of carbon emitted in the atmosphere.
 Further, they provide breeding and feeding ground for a range of species of fish, birds, insect and even reptiles.

-Their involvement in farming led them to connect with Farm Africa during a crab farming training course held at Gede Polytechnic in 2023.
+The group's involvement in farming led them to connect with Farm Africa during a crab farming training course held at Gede Polytechnic in 2023.
 "In 2023, 15 members of our group involved in crab farming underwent a month-long training at Gede Polytechnic, organised by Farm Africa," says Hussein.

-"It was during this training that we learnt about a new program called Youth in Sustainable Aquaculture (YISA), which had been launched that same year."
+"It was during this training that we learnt about a new programme called Youth in Sustainable Aquaculture (YISA), which had been launched that same year."